acdlite/redux-rx/README.md

 RxJS utilities for Redux.
 Includes

 - A utility to create Connector-like smart components using RxJS sequences.
+  - A special version of `bindActionCreators()` that works with sequences.
 - An [FSA](https://github.com/acdlite/flux-standard-action)-compliant observable [middleware](https://github.com/gaearon/redux/blob/master/docs/middleware.md)
 - A utility to create a sequence of states from a Redux store.